Time Stamps: 0:00 Before the Lesson, 1:48 During the Lesson, 3:23 After the Lesson

 A confirmed Lesson is a commitment you make with a student.
 Reschedule or cancel as a last resort and only after you have communicated this with your student.

 We have a standardized lesson cancellation and rescheduling policy that applies to all teachers and students.
 Teachers cannot create their own policy.

-- More than 24 hours before the lesson start time: Rescheduling of confirmed lessons is only possible if both the student and the teacher agree (this must be done via the italki platform).
+- More than 24 hours before the lesson start time: It's possible to reschedule or cancel when the student and the teacher agree (this must be done via the italki platform).

 - Within 24 hours of the lesson start time: It's not possible to reschedule or cancel before the lesson start time.
 After the lesson end time has passed, click "There was a problem", and select a resolution option.

 In emergencies where a large number of lessons need to be cancelled, please contact email@example.com for further help.

 Start and end your lessons on time

 - Connect with your student on the agreed communication platform before the lesson time to avoid any potential technical problems.